How to check if a digital signature is valid in 3 steps

 In order to guarantee this legal validity, the regulatory norms provided by ICP-Brasil are totally based on the definitions of the MP 2.200-2/2001, as well as the international recommendations of the respective digital signature standards used around the world.

-The digital signature with ICP-Brasil certificate is a device that recognizes the sender of a given electronic message.
+A digital signature with an ICP-Brasil certificate is a device that recognizes the sender of a given electronic message and ensures the means to verify whether a digital signature is valid.

-This technology is recognized by the Brazilian Judiciary as are handwritten documents with a notarized signature – safeguarding, with legal guarantees, the digital certificate and enabling unambiguous identification and authentication of the author of a message or transaction.
+This technology is recognized by the Brazilian Judiciary as are handwritten documents with a notarized signature – safeguarding, with legal guarantees, the digital certificate, enabling the unequivocal identification and authentication of the author of a message or transaction.

 It is worth noting that this technology confers a series of advantages, such as the possibility of forming agreements and signing digital contract